ivorszaniszlo/drive-in-theater/README.md

 docker-compose exec app npm start --prefix frontend
 ```

-Access the backend at `http://localhost:8000` and the frontend at `http://localhost:3000`.
+Access the backend at `http://localhost:8000` and the frontend at `http://localhost:5173`.

 For frontend development, start the Vite development server by running:

 ```bash
 docker-compose exec app npm run dev --prefix frontend
 ```

-Access the application at `http://localhost:8000`.

 ### Database Running